MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/01-analyze-images.md

 # Analyze Images with Azure AI Vision

 Azure AI Vision is an artificial intelligence capability that enables software systems to interpret visual input by analyzing images.
 In Microsoft Azure, the **Vision** Azure AI service provides pre-built models for common computer vision tasks, including analysis of images to suggest captions and tags, detection of common objects and people.
-You can also use the Azure AI Vision service to remove the background or create a foreground matting of images.

 ## Clone the repository for this course